huntabyte/shadcn-svelte/apps/www/src/content/dark-mode/astro.md

 Just like in regular Svelte, we use the `class` strategy from Tailwind CSS to support dark mode toggling.
 See the [Tailwind CSS documentation](https://tailwindcss.com/docs/dark-mode#toggling-dark-mode-manually) for more information.

 How you add the `dark` class to the `html` element is up to you.
-In this guide, we will take a look at enabling dark mode toggling with [mode-watcher](https://github.com/svecosystem/mode-watcher).
+In this guide, we'll take a look at enabling dark mode toggling with [mode-watcher](https://github.com/svecosystem/mode-watcher).

 ## Usage